wisdom-parts/djl-kotlin/README.md

 [Deep Java Library](https://djl.ai/) bindings and other support for Kotlin.

+Right now, this project is entirely aspirational.
+I suggest thinking of it as a placeholder and checking again one day.

 This project doesn't aspire to completely cover the DJL APIs.
 Rather, it exposes them, but selectively provides wrappers and extensions to give a safer and more idiomatic Kotlin experience.